Bratislava, Slovakia: A Road Trip Guide to Castles, UFOs & Old Town

 The cathedral's construction started in the 14th century and dragged into the 15th - medieval contractors apparently had the same scheduling issues as modern ones.
 The Gothic style shines with soaring ceilings, pointed arches and buttresses that look like they're holding the building up through sheer architectural determination.

-The 85-meter tower dominates Bratislava's skyline and features a gilded replica of the Hungarian Holy Crown at its pinnacle - basically a giant "we were important" sign visible from miles away.
 Beneath the cathedral lies the Coronation Crypt, final resting place for Hungarian nobility who apparently wanted to be close to the coronation action even in death.

 Today, the cathedral hosts religious services, concerts and organ recitals.
 The tower offers views so breathtaking they might make you forget you just climbed 300 steps.
 It remains an active place of worship where regular folks pray alongside tourists trying not to look too touristy.